 If you have an idea for an article, we would like to hear from you.
 The first step is to contact us and we will provide you with more detailed suggestions and hints to help you develop and write your article.

 Preference will be given to articles about the history of Kilmacud, Stillorgan and adjoining areas, e.g. a local church, school, estate, street or family over a period; the study of a movement, society, club or event at local level; the life of a well-known national or international person with local connections.
-In addition, articles on personal memories or family history of people living in or connected with Kilmacud Stillorgan are very welcome.
+In addition, articles on personal memories or family history of people living in or connected with Kilmacud Stillorgan and adjoining areas are very welcome.

 An editorial committee edits and prepares articles for publishing, including correcting any errors identified.
 Occasionally, an article may deal with technical or complex items, in which case the editorial committee will assess whether these complexities are well explained.
 A final draft of the article will be sent to authors for approval.